earlbellinger/mesagrid/README.rst

         :alt: MIT License

-Parse grids of MESA tracks and models
+A python library for parsing, analyzing, and visualizing grids of MESA tracks and models, including stellar pulsation data.